sreeram1974/flowman/README.md

-# Flowman WOrkflow Designer and orchestrator
+# Flowman Workflow Designer And Orchestrator
- This is intended to be a Workflow management tool with a simple orchestraton engine
+ This Is Intended To Be A Workflow Management Tool With A Simple Orchestraton Engine
+ # Intended Use Is For Developing A Custom Workflow Management Tool